McNairy County License Hearing Guide

 Preparing for your ALR hearing is crucial.
 Here are some steps you can take:

-- Gather Evidence: Collect any evidence that supports your case.
-This might include witness statements, dashcam footage (if available), photographs, or medical records.
+- Gather Evidence: Gather any evidence that supports your case, such as witness statements, videos, or photographs.

 Possible Outcomes